PandaValent2000/URLsForChatGPT/README.md

-# ⚠️ PLEASE FOR THE LOVE OF GOD Format your files first before uploading any files ⚠️
+This README is meant for source code files only.
 This repo is **NOT** meant to be public at all.

-This is only for code files.

-Here's what I mean.
+# ⚠️ PLEASE FOR THE LOVE OF GOD READ THESE INSTRUCTIONS ⚠️

 ## Do ✔️